-The City plans to address housing needs, but without significant additional resources, the City will continue to focus CDBG and HOME dollars where they will do the most good for the low and moderate households.
+The City will continue to focus CDBG and HOME dollars where they will do the most good for the low and moderate-income households.
 The City will continue to look for additional resources to support affordable housing.

 Include the number of extremely low-income, low-income, and moderate-income persons served by each activity where information on income by family size is required to determine the eligibility of the activity.